GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

 ## What the Script Does
 The script processes selected forest/tree cover datasets, harmonizes them for comparison, and produces an “agreement layer”.
-This layer identifies where datasets align or disagree, highlighting areas where multiple sources point in the same direction.
+This layer (FAL) identifies where datasets align or disagree, highlighting areas where multiple map sources point in the same direction.

 Key steps performed by the script:
 1. Load and prepare the input datasets